Ulla von Höpken: Legacy

-Alongside Augusta von Fersen and Louise Meijerfeldt, she became known as one of "the three graces" in the poem Gracernas döpelse (The Baptism of the Graces) by Johan Henric Kellgren, which was written in circa 1779 and published in 1781.
+Alongside Augusta von Fersen and Louise Meijerfeldt, she became known as one of "the three graces" in the poem Gracernas döpelse (The baptism of the graces) by Johan Henric Kellgren, which was written in circa 1779 and published in 1781.

-Ulla von Höpken was the model of the naked Venus sculpture by Johan Tobias Sergel, Venus aux belles fesses (1779).
-King Gustav III wished to have a statue of Venus Kallipygos opposite his statue of Apollo in his salon, and "as a compliment to our ladies in waiting", Ulla von Höpken was chosen as the model of the statue's face, to "celebrate her fifteen years in the service of Venus".
+Von Höpken was the model of the naked Venus sculpture by Johan Tobias Sergel, Venus aux belles fesses (1779).
+King Gustav III wished to have a statue of Venus Kallipygos opposite his statue of Apollo in his salon, and "as a compliment to our ladies in waiting", von Höpken was chosen as the model of the statue's face, to "celebrate her fifteen years in the service of Venus".
 In the 18th-century, it was quite controversial for a woman of her social status to stand as the model of a nude statue, and count Claes Julius Ekeblad remarked: "Sergel has, of modesty or because uncle Axel has asked him to, not given this portrait all the likeness he could have, but nevertheless she is recognizable.
 I admit that I have never, despite all the disregard here shown toward gossip, imagined anything of the sort, to have a femme de qualité exposed to the entire world in this way."
 The statue was later placed in the National Museum of Fine Arts.

-An 18-gun frigate of the Swedish Royal Navy, Ulla Fersen was named after her.
+An 18-gun frigate of the Swedish Royal Navy, HSwMS Ulla Fersen was named after her.
 The frigate participated in the campaign of 1790 and the Battle of Reval.
 In March 1801 the ship was detained by the British Royal Navy while on passage to the Swedish colony Saint Barthelemy, but was released after negotiations.
 She was wrecked in 1807.

 Fiction

-Ulla von Höpken is the subject of the novel Venus i rokoko; en roman om Ulla von Fersen (English: 'Roccoco Venus; a novel of Ulla von Fersen') by Ole Söderström (1960).
+Von Höpken is the subject of the novel Venus i rokoko; en roman om Ulla von Fersen (Roccoco Venus; a novel of Ulla von Fersen) by Ole Söderström (1960).
 The novel gives a relatively correct fictionalized account of her life until she enters into her lifelong love story with Georg Jonas von Wright.
-It also includes speculation that Gustav III at one point unsuccessfully attempts to have a sexual relationship with Ulla von Höpken, but fails, because of his homosexuality.
+It also includes speculation that Gustav III at one point unsuccessfully attempts to have a sexual relationship with von Höpken, but fails, because of his homosexuality.